kbalt/ezk-image/README.md

     8, // there's 8 bits per component (R, G or B)
 );

-// Create a Destination with the nv12_image buffer let destination = Destination::new(
+// Crate the image buffer we're converting to let destination = Image::new(
     PixelFormat::NV12, // We're converting to NV12
-    PixelFormatPlanes::infer_nv12(&mut nv12_image, width, height), // NV12 has 2 planes, `PixelFormatPlanes` has convenience functions to calculate them from a single buffer width, height,
+    PixelFormatPlanes::infer_nv12(&mut nv12_image[..], width, height), // NV12 has 2 planes, `PixelFormatPlanes` has convenience functions to calculate them from a single buffer width,
+    height,
     ColorInfo {
         space: ColorSpace::BT709, // NV12 is YUV so this is now relevant
         transfer: ColorTransfer::Linear,